-Next, make sure that you can answer yes to the five questions below.
+Next, make sure that you can answer yes to the six questions below.
 Then move on to the system check.
 In order to take the Knowledge Check-In online you must perform and pass the system check on the computer you plan to use to take the exam.

 You should complete the system check to see if your computer is compatible with the online testing software.
 The system check downloads an executable file onto your computer, and it walks you through a check of the computer and necessary equipment for taking the Knowledge Check-In remotely.

 Please make sure that you perform the system check from the same computer and location you will be testing from on exam day.

 In addition to answering 'yes' to the five questions above, your computer must meet the following requirements to pass the system check:

 - Operating system of Windows 7 or newer, or newest MAC OS for Apple computers.

 - Updated web browser (i.e., Internet Explorer 11+, Google Chrome, Firefox 23+ or Safari 6.0.5+)

 If you have an issue running the system check ask yourself these questions:

 - Can you update your operating system or web browser to the newest version?